Commercial & Residential Development Process

 To increase transparency and citizen involvement, Town Council has initiated a development process designed to keep residents informed as new developments are proposed, reviewed, changed and, finally, approved or denied.
 A map of residential, commercial and infrastructure projects with summary descriptions is available on this website.

-Click here to review the Harrisburg Meeting Schedule for Residential and Commercial Projects that require Planning Board and Town Council approval as noted in the Unified Development Ordinance (UDO).
+Click here to review the Harrisburg Application Submittals Schedule for Residential and Commercial Projects that require Planning Board and Town Council approval as noted in the Unified Development Ordinance (UDO).

 Step 1: Neighborhood Developer Meeting